Lady Writing a Letter

 The figures in Vermeer's version have been strongly schematized following the same technique applied to other examples of the pictures-within-a-pictures in other works by the artist.
 Curiously, the same Moses appears in The Astronomer, dramatically reduced in scale.
 This should warn the modern observer that when he looks at a Vermeer he is not viewing a "snapshot" of 17th-century life but rather a carefully contrived mise-en-scène which combines visual fact and fiction.

 Biblical scenes were generally perceived allegorically and were intended to provide insight into the nature of God's divine plan.
 This episode (Exodus 2:1 – 10) represents the moment in which the Egyptian Pharaoh's daughter and her handmaidens discover a Hebrew baby in a basket among the marshes.
 The child has been hidden by his mother to escape the Pharaoh's decree that all male Hebrew babies be put to death.
 The Pharaoh's daughter saves the child and names him Moses.
 The story generally was interpreted as evidence of divine providence and as God's ability to console opposing factions.

 This Finding of Moses undoubtedly has much to do with the scene which is being acted out by the two Dutch women below it even though critics are hardly in agreement just what Vermeer had intended to say.

-Peter Sutton points out that this biblical subject, expanded upon by Flavius Josephus in his widely read Jewish Antiquities, was well known by Dutch history painters as an inspiration for their works.
-The Dutch interpreted the story as evidence of Divine Providence and God's ability to bring together opposing factions.
+Peter Sutton points out that this biblical subject, expanded upon by Flavius Josephus in his widely read Jewish Antiquities, was a source of inspiration for Dutch history painters The Dutch interpreted the story as evidence of Divine Providence and God's ability to bring together opposing factions.

 More than once Vermeer experimented with the possibilities of subverting the hierarchy of the figures' social positions within his compositions.
 In this case, the maid, who belongs to an inferior social class, stands at the exact center of the painting placed above her mistress.